pierrevdk/cozy-konnector-mgen/README.md

 For each reimbursement, an associated PDF bill is downloaded (many reimbursements can have the same associated file and the file is only downloaded once.

-If you do not have a "Relevé" column in the "Mes remboursements" page, it means that you don't have the "Relevés de prestation" option activated (it is not activated by default).
-If you activate it.
-The next reimbursement bill for the next month will appear when ready but old reimbursements won't be changed to pdf...

 Each health care is separated because we suppose each health care will be reimbursed individually by the MGEN and it makes it easier to link it with a bank operation with the same amount.